skynet2982/skynet2982/README.md

 <!-- PRESENTATION -->
 ### Hi there 👋

-I have migrated on [Codeberg](https://codeberg.org/skynet2982), here you will only find mirror repository.
+I have migrated on [Codeberg](https://codeberg.org/skynet2982), here you will only find mirror repositories.